Derivative-Informed Fourier Neural Operator: Universal Approximation and Applications to PDE-Constrained Optimization: Numerical Experiments

 \paragraph{Training Results}We train FNOs, reduced-basis DIFNOs, and mixed-resolution DIFNOs at varying training sample sizes, and their testing results are shown in \Cref{fig:ns_train}.
-We note that the number of training samples here is relatively small compared to the previous examples.
-The results show that the DIFNOs outperform FNOs for both error measures.
-Notably, the advantages of DIFNOs are relatively small when measured by the prediction error in the vorticity field mapping but very large for the prediction error in the Fr\'echet derivative of this mapping.
-Specifically, the FNO trained with $2048$ samples still underperforms the DIFNOs trained with $128$ samples, as measured by the derivative error.
+The results show that the DIFNOs substantially outperform FNOs for both error measures.
+The advantages of DIFNOs are more significant when measured by the prediction error in the Fr\'echet derivative of this mapping.
 Furthermore, the empirical convergence rates of the Fr\'echet derivative as training sample size increases are substantially higher for the DIFNOs.
-Between the two DINFO training techniques, we again observe that reduced-basis derivative learning is more accurate than mixed-resolution derivative learning, though the latter is less computationally costly.
+Across the two DIFNO training techniques, we again observe that reduced-basis derivative learning is more accurate than mixed-resolution derivative learning, although the latter is less computationally expensive.

 \paragraph{Inverse Problem Results} We study the solutions to the inverse problem obtained by the PDE, the trained FNOs, and the trained DIFNOs.
-The data-generating (true) vorticity field input is chosen to be piecewise constant with five circular inclusions (left of \Cref{fig:ns_map}).
+The PDE inverse solution here is obtained by L-BFGS optimizer implemented in PyTorch.
+The data-generating (true) vorticity field input is chosen to be nine Gaussian vortices (left of \Cref{fig:ns_map}).
 The data is generated by solving the equation starting from this input, extracting pointwise observations as in \Cref{fig:ns_param_state}, and applying 1\% additive white noise.
 The inverse solutions and their spatial pointwise errors are shown in \Cref{fig:ns_map,fig:ns_map_comparison}.
-The solution obtained by DIFNOs closely matches the reference solution from the PDE, with all five features reconstructed.
-The FNOs, however, failed to reconstruct these features.
+The solution obtained by DIFNOs matches the reference solution from the PDE more closely compares to the FNOs.
 Furthermore, the FNOs struggle to improve the inverse solution as the number of training samples increases, which can be attributed to the slow convergence rate of the Fr\'echet derivative approximation and support or analysis in Propositions \ref{prop:surrogate_optimization_error}, \ref{prop:surrogate_optimization_error_strongly_convex} and \Cref{theorem:inverse_problem_ua}.